thunderrabbit/super-duper-waddle-paddle/content/blog/2019/06/19what-do-emotions-tell-us.md

 ---
-title: "What do emotions tell us?"
+title: What do emotions tell us?
-tags: [ "emotions", "joy", "fear", "sadness", "anger" ]
+tags:
+- emotions
+- joy
+- fear
+- sadness
+- anger
 author: Rob Nugen
-date: 2019-06-19T06:22:49+09:00
+date: 2019-06-18T21:22:49.000+00:00

 ---
 ##### 06:22 Wednesday 19 June 2019 JST

 Sticking with the basics, we have joy and fear.

-## Joy ##
+## Joy

 is how I feel
 when I have what I want, or I don't want what I don't have.
-I am aligned with what *is*, and have no need or desire to change it.
+I am aligned with what _is_, and have no need or desire to change it.

-## Fear ##
+## Fear

 is the emotion which says I don't have enough information.
 This is usually about an unknown future.
-I come to a proverbial fork in the road and could simply choose arbitrarily, but if there is a part of me that wants to choose the "*right*" option, I may feel fear about choosing the "*wrong*" option.
+I come to a proverbial fork in the road and could simply choose arbitrarily, but if there is a part of me that wants to choose the "_right_" option, I may feel fear about choosing the "_wrong_" option.
 This could paralyze me until I cannot choose without more information about what each option entails.

 Next, we have sadness.

-## Sadness ##
+## Sadness

 is how I feel when I recognize I have lost(*) something.
 I had it, and now I don't have it.
 I feel sad.
 The message here is simply to